hongyusu/hongyusu.github.io/_posts/2016-02-17-web-api-with-amazon.md

    EOM
    ```

-   Invoke the lambda function, passing in the fake S3 event data
+1. Invoke the lambda function and pass in the json data

    ```bash
    aws lambda invoke-async \